 Homework is crucial to success in this course.
 It is also one of the primary means by which you represent yourself as a "professional" in academia, and the way in which you will develop the mathematical habits that will help you be successful on the larger quizzes and tests.
-Therefore we have the following expectations for homework, and failure to meet these expectations may mean that your assignment will be returned to you to be corrected.
+Therefore, we have the following expectations for homework, and failure to meet these expectations may mean that your assignment will be returned to you to be corrected.

-- 1. Homework must be neat and well-organized.
+- 1. Homework must be neat and well organized.
 This means neatly written work and pages with no wrinkles, little edges from a spiral notebook, etc. Section numbers and page numbers should appear at the beginning of each new section. - 2.
 Homework should be worked out in detail.
 Answers alone are not acceptable. - 3.
-Problems should be worked going down the page, never across.

-- 4. You are responsible for checking all of your homework problems from the answers in the back of the book.
+Problems should be worked going down the page, never across. - 4.
+You are responsible for checking all your homework problems from the answers in the back of the book.
 Complete Solutions Guides are available on reserve in the library at the check-out desk.
 You should use them frequently.
 Do not copy the answers but use the Guides as a resource to learn the material that you are expected to know.
 Place the number you got correct (on your initial attempt) out of the total at the top of the page.
 Any problems that are incorrect on your initial attempt, correct in your homework to the side of your original work.
 Missing these problems will not cause your grade to be lowered but will give an idea of your areas of weakness in understanding the material. - 5.
 Bring your completed homework for the current chapter to class every day.
-Twice during a chapter, homework will be collected and graded for completeness.
-Each time homework is collected it will be worth a maximum of 5 points (with a total of 10 points per chapter).
-This will not be announced ahead of time.
-To be sure to get homework credit, you must have homework completed by the due date on the schedule. - 6.
-Any homework assignment not following the above guidelines, will be returned to the student ungraded and will receive a 0 until the assignment is resubmitted in accordance with these guidelines.